nubcico/BrainComputerInterface/README.md

 ### Pipeline

-1. **PreProcessing** — Run the scripts in `PreProcessing/` to denoise raw EEG signals, apply bandpass filtering, extract neural components, and construct feature representations.
+1. **PreProcessing**: MATLAB scripts for EEG denoising, bandpass filtering, neural component extraction, and feature construction.PreProcessing — MATLAB scripts for EEG denoising, bandpass filtering, neural component extraction, and feature construction.
-2. **CNN** — Use scripts in `CNN/` to train convolutional models on the extracted 3D feature inputs.
+2. **CNN**: CNN model in `CNN/` to train convolutional models on the extracted 3D feature inputs.
-3. **LSTM** — Use scripts in `LSTM/` to train sequence models or the combined CNN-LSTM architecture for temporal and multimodal classification.
+3. **LSTM** — LSTM model in `LSTM/` to train sequence models or the combined CNN-LSTM architecture for temporal and multimodal classification.

 ---